StarKRE22/Atomic/Docs/Entities/Filters/SubscriptionEntityTrigger.md

 # 🧩 SubscriptionEntityTrigger

-A base trigger for working with **entities using subscriptions**.
-Provides infrastructure for tracking entities and managing disposable resources associated with each entity.

 ---

 ## Overview

-`SubscriptionEntityTrigger` is designed for reactive systems where entity changes are tracked via **subscriptions** (`IDisposable`).
-It automatically manages creation and disposal of subscriptions for each tracked entity.

 - **Non-generic version:** `SubscriptionEntityTrigger` — works with plain `IEntity`.
 - **Generic version:** `SubscriptionEntityTrigger<E>` — works with specific entity types.